jezpi/pigoda/README.md

 In a directory eagle of github repository there are available boards designs ready to fabricate.
 The width of connections is thick on purpose.
 More information will be available soon.

+## Notes
+It takes 58seconds to start rpi
+350mA while it's running and ~400mA on a startup